Humankind on Earth – according to present knowledge humans are unique in the universe. Is there a goal for Humankind? What are we doing on Earth?

 This might sound like a moot point, somewhat irrelevant, but it’s necessary to start out on the right foot.
 Did you know that scientists refer to five mass extinctions of life on Earth?
 That doesn’t mean all life was exterminated from the planet–but it does mean there followed, however many years later, ‘a’ new beginning.
 None of which was ‘the’ actual ‘first’ beginning.

 The point being that Genesis 1.1 indicates there is more than one beginning.
 Science tells us the Universe began some 14 billions years ago and the Earth began some 4.5 billion years ago.
-There you already have two beginnings.
-Think about it because starting next week we’ll discuss these ‘beginnings.’
+These events are related.
+Think about it because starting next week we’ll discuss a first ‘beginning’ and later a second ‘beginning.’

 Dig Deeper into The Explanation